The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 - You want to quit abusing it, but you're incapable of doing that

 If you are facing these issues, you need to get help as soon as possible.
-In a situation like this, you should go to your nearest Orange County detox center for help.
-Otherwise, you will end up worsening the condition.
+In a situation like this, you should go to your nearest Orange County Detox Center for help.

 How Does a Drug Detox Work?